 If the Total Recorded Capacity is less than seventy-five percent (75%) of the applicable Contract Capacity, then the Delivered Capacity Payment shall equal zero dollars ($0.00).

-The “Total Recorded Capacity” for any particular Operating Month shall equal (i) if a Full Portfolio Dispatch has occurred in such Operating Month, the sum of each SLAP’s Average Best-Performing SLAP Hour for such Operating Month, and (ii) if a Full-Portfolio Dispatch does not occur in such Operating Month, subject to Section 3.2(a), the “Total Recorded Capacity” for such Operating Month shall equal the “Total Recorded Capacity” which was calculated with respect to the most recent Operating Month during which a Full-Portfolio Dispatch occurred.
+The “Total Recorded Capacity” for any particular Operating Month shall equal (i) if a Full-Portfolio Dispatch has occurred in such Operating Month, the sum of each SLAP’s Average Best-Performing SLAP Hour for such Operating Month, and (ii) if a Full-Portfolio Dispatch does not occur in such Operating Month, subject to Section 3.2(a), the “Total Recorded Capacity” for such Operating Month shall equal the “Total Recorded Capacity” which was calculated with respect to the most recent Operating Month during which a Full-Portfolio Dispatch occurred.

 The “Best-Performing SLAP Hour” means, with respect to each particular SLAP, the hour (expressed in kW) yielding the highest Hourly SLAP Recorded Reduction from a particular Full-Portfolio Dispatch or SLAP Dispatch during an Operating Month.